 During the year, operation of Piramal Glass Ceylon was impacted due to sluggish localdemand and escalating costs.
 The Company has made inroads in and began supplies to theAustralian premium market and will build this business over the years.
 The turnover ofPiramal Glass Ceylon PLC has de-grown by 5.0% from SLR 5,420 million to SLR 5,147 million.The export turnover has increased by 6.0%

 Piramal Glass International, Inc. (USA)

 This is a wholly owned subsidiary of the Company.
-The turnover of this subsidiary wasUSD 7.06 Million (Previous year USD 5.77 Million) and has enabled the Company to maintainand improve its market share in Premium C&P segment in USA due to a focused approach.
+The turnover of this subsidiary wasUSD 6.26 million (Previous year USD 7.60 million).

 Piramal Glass - USA, Inc.

 Piramal Glass - USA Inc. is the Companys wholly owned subsidiary.
 The sales ofthe company marginally de-grew from USD 85.72 million in the previous year to USD 85.03million in FY2014.

 Piramal Glass Flat River, LLC

 Piramal Glass - Flat River, LLC, is a wholly owned subsidiary of Piramal Glass - USA,Inc. This Company earns its income by leasing its property to Piramal Glass - USA, Inc. Ithas reported an income of USD 0.26 million in the year under review, which is the same asthe previous year.

 Piramal Glass -Williamstown, LLC, is also a wholly owned subsidiary of Piramal Glass -USA, Inc. This Company earns its income by leasing its property to Piramal Glass USA, Inc. It has reported an income of USD 0.18 million in the year under review, which isthe same as the previous year.